paulstarke/PhaseBetweener/README.md

 Copyright Information
 ============
 This project is only for research or education purposes, and not freely available for commercial use or redistribution.
-The motion capture data is available only under the terms of the [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) (CC BY-NC 4.0) license.
+The motion capture data and 3D character model from [ubisoft-laforge](https://github.com/ubisoft/ubisoft-laforge-animation-dataset) is available only under the terms of the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License](https://github.com/ubisoft/ubisoft-laforge-animation-dataset/blob/master/license.txt).